jaredevans/chat-relay-server/README.md

 This project is a lightweight chat relay server that supports both text chat and peer-to-peer video chat.
 It’s designed to be self-hosted and easy to run, requiring minimal dependencies.
-The server acts as a signaling relay for chat messages and for exchanging WebRTC information (for video), but does not relay video or audio data—all media streams go directly between users’ browsers using secure peer-to-peer connections.
+The server acts as a signaling relay for chat messages and for exchanging WebRTC information (for video), but does not relay video or audio data.
+All media streams go directly between users’ browsers using secure peer-to-peer connections.

 The project includes: